rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/daemon.md

 ### Implementing

 When using Spring IoC container, you are expected to not set up listener threads objects on your own, but let Spring do that.
-Instead of implementing `buildListeners()` method you need to register `protected String getPackageToScan()` method that specifies base package to scan for container configuration:
+Instead of `buildListeners()`, Spring uses `getPackageToScan()` method of your application to pick base package for scanning for container configuration classes.
+It's recommended to keep application class in your top package as by default Spring takes the application class' package name for scanning.
+In case you want to place it somewhere else or simply scan another package just override `protected String getPackageToScan()` method.

 ```java
 import pl.chilldev.commons.jsonrpc.daemon.AbstractSpringApplication;